d0rant/PythonGUI/README.md

-Course Tool

-This project is a Course Selection Tool built with Python Tkinter.
+📚 Course Selection Tool

-It allows students (or users) to:
+A Python Tkinter application that helps students (or users) select courses in a simple GUI.

-Load available courses from a CSV file.
+✔ Load courses from a CSV file

-Filter courses by Year and Department.
+✔ Filter by Year and Department

-Select up to 6 courses while preventing time conflicts.

-Save selected courses into a new CSV file.
+✔ Select up to 6 courses with automatic conflict detection ✔ Save selected courses into SavedCourses.csv

-The tool provides a simple graphical user interface (GUI) for better usability.

-Features
+🚀 Features

-Load courses from CSV
+🔎 Load & Filter Courses

-Enter the path of a .csv file containing course data.
+Import a .csv file with course data

-Filter by Year and Department
+Filter by Year (1–5) and Department

-Choose study year (1–5).

-Enter department code (e.g., "CS").

-Course Display
+📋 Interactive Course Lists

-Filtered courses are displayed in a listbox.
+Available courses shown in one listbox

-Double-click a course to select it.
+Double-click to add a course

-The tool prevents duplicate selections.

-A warning is shown if two courses overlap in time.

-You may select up to six courses only.

-Buttons

-Display → Loads and filters courses.

-Clear → Clears all selected courses.

-Save → Saves selected courses into SavedCourses.csv.

-Selected Courses View

-Shows all courses chosen by the user.
+Selected courses appear in a separate list

+⚠ Smart Validation

+Prevents duplicate course selections

+Detects schedule conflicts (courses at the same time)

+Maximum of 6 courses allowed

+💾 Save Results

+Selected courses can be saved as SavedCourses.csv

-Requirements
+🛠 Requirements

-Python 3.x
+Python 3.7+

-Tkinter (comes pre-installed with Python)
+Tkinter (comes with Python, no extra install needed)

-No external libraries are needed.

-File Structure
+📂 Project Structure
 CourseTool/
 │
-├── main.py           # Main program
+├── main.py            # Main program (GUI)
+├── README.md          # Documentation
-├── SavedCourses.csv  # Created after saving selections
+└── SavedCourses.csv   # Created after saving (generated file)
-└── README.md         # Documentation

-How to Run
+▶ How to Run

 Clone or download the repository.

-Make sure your system has Python 3.x installed.

 Open a terminal in the project folder.

-Run the program:
+Run:

 python main.py

-Usage
+📝 Usage Guide

-Enter the file path of your course CSV file in the entry box.
+Provide CSV Path → Enter the file path to your .csv course file.
-Example:

-C:/Users/Name/Documents/courses.csv

-Select the Year from the dropdown.

-Enter the Department code (e.g., CS).
+Select Filters → Choose Year and type Department code (e.g., CS).

-Click Display to load matching courses.
+Click Display → Shows all matching courses.

-Double-click a course in the list to select it.
+Double-Click a Course → Adds it to your selection.

-Review your chosen courses in the Selected Courses list.
+Review Selected Courses in the left listbox.

-Save selections by clicking Save.
+Save → Export selections to SavedCourses.csv.

-Example CSV File Format
+📑 Example CSV Format

-The CSV should contain course details in rows.
+The .csv file should contain course details per row, like:
-A sample line might look like:

 CS101 1, Introduction to Programming, Mon 10-12
 MA202 2, Linear Algebra, Tue 14-16
+PHY301 3, Physics III, Wed 09-11

-First field: Department + Course ID (e.g., CS101).
+First field: Course ID (Department + Number)

-Second field: Year (e.g., 1, 2, 3).
+Second field: Year of study

-Remaining fields: Course details (name, schedule, etc.).
+Remaining fields: Course details (title, schedule, etc.)

-Output

-Selected courses are saved to SavedCourses.csv.

-Each course is written as a row.
+📊 Example Workflow

+Enter: C:/Users/John/Documents/courses.csv

+Select Year = 2, Department = CS

+Click Display → Courses for 2nd-year CS appear

+Double-click CS202 → It appears in Selected Courses

+Save → File SavedCourses.csv is created with your selection

-Notes
+📌 Notes

-You can only select up to six courses.

-If two courses have overlapping schedules, the tool will warn you.
+✅ Maximum 6 courses allowed

+✅ Time conflicts between courses are automatically detected

-Make sure your CSV file is well-formatted before using.
+⚠ Make sure your input .csv file is properly formatted

+✨ With this tool, students can easily plan their schedules without worrying about overlaps or mistakes!